 Tuple

-- A tuple data type stores a group of values and is enclosed by parenthesis.
+- A tuple data type stores a group of values and is enclosed by parentheses.

 - It is immutable in nature and allows duplicates.

-- We will cover tuples in more detail in the upcoming chapter on tuple data type.
+- We will cover tuples in more detail in the upcoming chapter on the tuple data type.

 Example: